-The next webinar of the VPHi Keynote Webinar Series will took place on 24 February 2021 at 16 CET featuring Radomir Chabiniok from UTSW Medical Center Dallas, under the moderation of Ngoc Mai Monica Huynh, member of the VPHi Student Committee.
+The most recent webinar of the VPHi Keynote Webinar Series took place on 24 February 2021 at 16 CET featuring Radomir Chabiniok from UTSW Medical Center Dallas, under the moderation of Ngoc Mai Monica Huynh, member of the VPHi Student Committee.

 Translational cardiovascular modeling (TCM) combines clinical data with physiologically and biophysically based models of heart, large vessels or circulation, while aiming to contribute to diagnosis (e.g. new or more reliable bioindicators for patient stratification) or optimal clinical management (thanks to predictive capabilities of biophysical models) .
 Increasing the mutual knowledge between clinicians and researchers in TCM is crucial to succeed in advancing the novel methods into the clinical practice and this seminar aims to contribute in facilitating such a multi-disciplinary interaction.

 TCM brings the opportunity to address a number of clinical problems not sufficiently solved by current techniques.
 Models of heart mechanics are applicable during assessing ventricular function at regular follow up exams or planning of intervention (while coupling the models with detailed clinical data), or at perioperative period or acute exacerbation of heart failure (when coupled with signals monitoring cardiovascular physiology at operation theatre or intensive care unit).
 Electromechanical heart models can contribute to the planning of cardiac resynchronization therapy .
 Blood flow assessed by combining phase contrast magnetic resonance imaging with a flow model can contribute to the decision about a possible intervention e.g. on heart valves or large vessels.
 Furthermore, advanced imaging and image processing constrained by biophysical models allow to study distinct patterns, which could be associated with a disease progress .